schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/schemacrawler-shell.md

-The Katacoda tutorial on the [interactive shell](https://www.katacoda.com/schemacrawler/scenarios/schemacrawler-shell) walks you through these concepts to help you understand them.
+The live online tutorial on the [interactive shell](https://www.katacoda.com/schemacrawler/scenarios/schemacrawler-shell) walks you through these concepts to help you understand them.